makandra/spreewald/README.md

 ## Contributing

+### Testing

+[Gemika](https://github.com/makandra/gemika) is used to manage Gemfiles for different ruby versions.

+Spreewald has different kind of tests:
+- Unit tests live in `spec/`
-Test applications for various Rails versions live in `tests/`.
+- Test applications for integration tests with various Capybara versions live in `tests/`.
+- Tests for the Spreewald binary live in `features/`

-- Run features in all test apps in all rubies with `rake`, or `rake all:rubies`.
+Run all tests for your current ruby version with `rake` or `rake matrix:tests`

-- If you want, you can do this for your currently active Ruby:
-  - Bundle all test apps with `rake all:bundle`.
-  - Run features in all test apps with `rake all:features`.
-  - Run a single feature by setting the `SINGLE_FEATURE` environment variable.
-    Example: `SINGLE_FEATURE=web_steps.feature:63 bundle exec rake all:features`
+Please note that you need [geordi](https://github.com/makandra/geordi) to run the integration tests.

-If you would like to contribute:
+### If you would like to contribute:

 - Fork the repository
 - Push your changes with specs